sdo_lab_official_logo_full

 Who we are

-The System Design Optimization Laboratory was founded by Dr. Scott Ferguson in 2008 when he arrived at NC State.
-Members of our lab work as a team, and we work to foster a collaborative, productive research environment.
+Members of our group work to foster a collaborative, productive research environment.
 Where possible, Dr. Ferguson works with his students to identify research projects that fit within the lab vision and match their interest and passion.

 Opportunities for new students